-This concerns two judges from France and Canada, respectively, as well as two prosecutors from Fiji and Senegal.
+This concerns two judges, from France and Canada, respectively, and two prosecutors, from Fiji and Senegal.

 "The court is a national security threat," says US Secretary of State Marco Rubio in a statement.